jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-146.md

 The North pole `B` of the same magnet is directed towards the South pole `A` of the Earth.

-Neither is more depressed than the other because the striped particles approach them with equal force from both sides.
+Neither is more depressed than the other because the striated particles approach them with equal force from both sides.

 But at the North pole of the Earth:
 - the pole `A` of the magnet `N` is entirely depressed